Community Standards

 Our Community Standards are designed to help ensure that you, and all our users, use our services safely, and they must be taken seriously.
 They are part of our Terms of Service and our Privacy Policy (together the "User Agreement").
 If you don't agree with any part of the User Agreement, including the Community Standards, then it might be that Actually Hangout isn't for you.

 The Community Standards are really just a collection of things that could be thought of as being respectful to other people.
 Basically, if you're doing something that you would not want other people to do to you on Actually Hangout, then you're probably violating the Community Standards.
-But just in case you're not sure, here is a list:
+But just in case you're not sure, here's what you shouldn't do on Actually Hangout.

 Bullying, Abuse, and Harassment